autocore-ai/AutowareAuto/docs/installation/lgsvl.md

 [ADE installation instructions](https://ade-cli.readthedocs.io/en/latest/install.html) to install it
 - NVidia graphics card
 - If using Docker engine version 19.03 or later, [install Native GPU Support](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(Native-GPU-Support)).
-- If using Docker engine with a version less than 19.03, either upgrade Docker or [install nvidia-docker2](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)).
+- If using Docker engine with a version less than 19.03, either upgrade Docker or [install nvidia-docker2](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0))
+- Cyclone DDS is the DDS vendor; see @ref choosing-a-dds-vendor

 # Using the simulator